d3christ/spanwiki/wiki/about.md

 ## Lab Activities

 Our research seeks to elucidate the neural underpinnings of emotion.
-Our progress ultimately relies upon a Symbiosis of Psychological theory And Neuroscience methods.
+Our progress ultimately relies upon a symbiosis of Psychological theory and Neuroscience methods.